leonardoventurini/helene/README.md

 ## Methods

-First you need to register a method
+First, you need to register a method

 ```js
 server.register('helene:rocks', async () => 42)